Learning

 Warning

-By default, all edge is possible.
+By default, any edge is possible.
 However, once at least one possible edge is defined, all other edges not declared possible are considered as impossible.

 - Parameters: